chemgymrl/chemgymrl/docs/lesson_2_distillation.md

 <a style="font-size: 10px">(source: https://pixabay.com/vectors/beaker-bubbles-chemistry-reaction-160528/)</a>

 Then we will dump all the contents currently in beaker 1, which are not dodecane into beaker 2.
-Finally we will heat up boiling vessel even more to exceed dodecane's boiling temperature thus boiling it into beaker 1.
+Finally we will heat up boiling vessel even more to exceed dodecane's boiling temperature thus boiling it from the boiling vessel into beaker 1.
 This will allow us to have a beaker that is mostly dodecane thus getting us a high reward.

 Before we start the tutorial please go into the distillation_bench folder and check the `distillation_bench_v1.py` file.
 You'll notice that there is the class: